pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 *Functional silos are sets of IT systems only available to a limited number of departments or employees in companies.
 However they are not restricted to these people due to governance or policies but merely due to lack of IT system integration.
 Other departments would often benefit from the usage of these systems, had they access to them.
 This also causes data and knowledge to be duplicated and stored multiple times at different locations without any process which keeps these instances in sync.*

-* Silos are basically compartmentalized operating units isolated from their environment.
+* Silos are basically compartmentalised operating units isolated from their environment.
-* They developed through the separation of companies into Planning, Organizing, Staffing, Directing, Coordinating, Reporting and Budgeting (a common pattern in the 20th century) and the vertical dimension which was added, separating a company in strategy, tactical and operational layers, causing the company structure to be seen as a matrix.
+* They developed through the separation of companies into Planning, Organising, Staffing, Directing, Coordinating, Reporting and Budgeting (a common pattern in the 20th century) and the vertical dimension which was added, separating a company in strategy, tactical and operational layers, causing the company structure to be seen as a matrix.

 ![](/images/2016-01-23-erp-master-information-systems-uzk-summary/1.png)

 #### 2. What is the relationship between organizational functional silos and IS functional silos?

-*Over time, IS systems were implemented for numerours departments and company layers.
+*Over time, IS systems were implemented for numerous departments and company layers.
 This caused a whole range of IS products and systems to be used in companies.
-Despite the inital benefits of these systems, organisations started being confronted with bottlenecks due to the lack of integration between those systems.*
+Despite the inital benefits of these systems, organizations started being confronted with bottlenecks due to the lack of integration between those systems.*

 #### 3. List the horizontal and vertical levels of systems that exist in organizations.